-“Compliance can be tricky to navigate, particularly if you’re from overseas or another state,” says Elisa Vadiveloo, who is originally from Melbourne, Victoria.
+“Compliance can be tricky to navigate, particularly if you’re from overseas or another state,” says Elise Vadiveloo, who is originally from Melbourne, Victoria.

 “My advice would be to get onto it early and ensure you ask questions about things like your Blue Card application and pathology tests via the enquiry line.”

 Joseph Timpano, who travelled from Canada to study at Bond, says students have access to a number of resources to guide you through the process.

 “The booklet provided by the Compliance Team does a good job of laying out what is required and guiding you through the process,” he says.

 “Take your time through each step and try not to stress about everything that’s required.
 It’s quite an easy feat!”

 More than half of Bond’s Physiotherapy program is based on clinical experiential learning.
 It’s one of the things that sets the program apart, explains Joseph.

 “My favourite part about Bond's approach to learning is the fact we do the theory work for a particular subject and then follow it up with placement,” he says.